mmarkus13/yt-dlc/README.md

 This setup can also be used on SteamOS.

-SteamOS is Arch Linux-based, but its system filesystem and package-management behavior can differ from a conventional Arch installation.
+SteamOS is Arch Linux-based, but it is not simply a conventional Arch installation.
+Its system filesystem is normally read-only.

 The standalone yt-dlp binary does not require Python.